 The most significant inputs into the valuation approach are construction cost unit rates (per linear or square metre), estimated residual values, estimated useful lives, pattern of consumption and asset condition.

-Water and sewerage infrastructure fair values were determined by independent valuers, Shepherd Services Pty Ltd effective 30 June 2015.
+Water and sewerage infrastructure fair values were assessed by independent valuers, Shepherd Services Pty Ltd effective 30 June 2015.
+Management have internally reviewed and assessed these values as at 30 June 2017 with no index adjustment.